 Spring has sprung — or nearly — and it’s time to start your garden.
-But when to start seeds?
+When to start seeds though?
 The answer depends upon your zone.
 Zones are determined by the United States Department of Agriculture.
 They separate the zones according to temperature.
 It’s important to know the proper times for starting plants from seed.
-This will enhance germination and help ensure healthy vigorous plants.
+This will enhance germination and help ensure healthy, vigorous plants.
 Keep reading for some seed starting tips.

 Starting Plants from Seed

 Some plants are best started indoors and grown for transplant and some can be sown directly outside.
 Most transplanted seeds grow faster and produce more quickly than those directly sown outside.

 For the most part, the early fall crops are suited to direct sowing, while the summer crops or those requiring a long growing season should be sown indoors.
 Seed starting times need to take into consideration maturity, length of growth season, variety, zone, and time of last expected frost.